2016 Presidential Field on Guns and Liberty

 “The ultimate authority … resides in the people alone.
 [T]he advantage of being armed, which the Americans possess over the people of almost every other nation … forms a barrier against the enterprises of ambition, more insurmountable than any.” —James Madison (1788)

-Recently, the National Rifle Association’s leadership hosted me at their 144th convention in Nashville.
+Recently, the National Rifle Association’s leadership was my host at their 144th convention in Nashville.
 Though an NRA Life Member for decades, this was the first NRA convention I have attended, as the demands of publishing deadlines don’t allow much travel.

 While I never made it to the exhibit halls in the three days I was there, I did attend a succession of leadership meetings and events, and met many remarkable Patriots.
 And it was great to connect with some old friends, including one of the NRA’s most tireless Second Amendment (2A) advocates, Joe DeBergalis.
 Fact is, anywhere you turned in my home state’s capital, there were Patriot supporters of the Second Amendment — more than 80,000 of them.

 I also had the opportunity to meet with some of the announced and potential 2016 presidential candidates.
 (No, Hillary Clinton was not there, but I assume you know her position on guns and Liberty!)
 They each delivered brief remarks regarding their record of support for the Second Amendment, and below I have provided links to each speaker’s comments.

 However, before getting to the candidates, allow me to provide a brief context for their remarks, and note that I can assure you: Each and every speaker clearly grasped and articulated two key principles.